tillbiskup/evedata/docs/architecture.rst

 file module
 ~~~~~~~~~~~

-Despite the opposite chain of dependencies, starting with the ``evefile.evefile`` module seems sensible, as its ``EveFile`` class represents a single eveH5 file and provides kind of an entry point.
+Despite the opposite chain of dependencies, starting with the ``file`` module seems sensible, as its ``File`` class represents a single eveH5 file and provides kind of an entry point.

 .. figure:: uml/evedata.evefile.file.*